-Note: probably no one or only one output extension board will be needed for your system.
+Note: probably only one output extension board will be needed for your system.

 To extend a number of 7-segment displays the CD74HC4067 module can be used as output multiplexer.
 One muliplexer can control up to 16x 7-segment displays (and LED drivers if needed).

-All inputs of output multiplexer besides of "EN" are connected to the address bus and use 4 address lines and one "S" (SIG) line.
+Five inputs (S0,S1,S2,S3,Z) of multiplexer are connected to the 4 address bus lines and one "S" (SIG) line.
 The "EN" input is connected to the controller output pin assigned for this output multiplexer board.

 Note: Any single extension board can be used either for inputs or outputs only!
 Don't try to connect switches to output multiplexer.

-1. SimVimCockpit supports multiple serial outputs (for large number of LEDs), for this you need to use LED drivers or shift registers (you can see the list of such drivers on the "Components" section).
+1. SimVimCockpit supports multiple serial outputs (up to 64x LEDs for one output), for this you need to use LED drivers or shift registers (you can see the list of such drivers on the "Components" section).

 As was mentioned above you can buy any of the available ATMega2560 controller boards, including the "standard" Arduino Mega2560.
 There are many others manufacturers and sellers of various controller boards with this atmega2560 controller.
 In the photo you can see three mini controller boards that we are using.

 All these controller boards have been tested with SimVimCockpit, the firmware was uploaded to every of these boards from SimVim plugin menu without any problems.